2023 Club Atlético Boca Juniors season

-The 2023 Club Atlético Boca Juniors season was the 95th consecutive season in the top flight of Argentine football.
-In addition to the domestic league, Boca Juniors participated in this season's editions of the Copa de la Liga Profesional, the Supercopa Argentina, the Copa Argentina, the Trofeo de Campeones de la Liga Profesional and the 2023 Copa Libertadores.
+The 2023 Club Atlético Boca Juniors season is the 95th consecutive season in the top flight of Argentine football.
+In addition to the domestic league, Boca Juniors will participate in this season's editions of the Copa de la Liga Profesional, the Supercopa Argentina, the Copa Argentina, the Trofeo de Campeones de la Liga Profesional and the 2023 Copa Libertadores.

 Season overview

 January

 Ezequiel Fernández and Nicolás Valentini return from their loans.
 Boca and Carlos Zambrano agreed to mutually terminate the forward's contract, Zambrano subsequently joined Alianza Lima.
 Nazareno Solís returns from Alvarado, and is loaned again, to Patronato.
 Defender Bruno Valdez arrives as a free agent.
 Boca started the season losing 1–2 against Racing in the Supercopa Internacional.
 Agustín Rossi is loaned until the end of the season to Al Nassr.
 Boca won 1–0 against Atlético Tucumán the first match of Primera Division.
 Aaron Molinas is loaned until the end of the season to Tigre.